pariswebcomps/webapp-exercise/README.md

 After cloning the repo, run:

-    npm install
+    npm install -g aurelia-cli
-    bower install
+    au run

-This will install required packages for the server to run (npm) and the static examples to work (bower).
+This will install required packages for the server to run (npm) and the front done by Aurelia.

-You are free to drop bower if you wish when implementing your solution.
-Correct versions of Materialize & jQuery are included in the `package.json` so you can just use npm if that's your thing.

 ## Start the server